mianfarooqazam/AI-Email-Writeup/README.md

-# AIMailWriteup is a powerful Chrome extension designed to streamline the process of writing emails, specifically tailored for the company Archers Arena.
-This extension utilizes advanced artificial intelligence techniques to generate email content that is personalized, professional, and aligned with the communication style of Archers Arena.
+#AIMAILWRITEUP is a powerfull Chrome extension designed to streamline the process of writing emails, specifically tailored for the company Archers Arena.
+This extension utilized AI to generate email content that is personalized and aligned with communication style of Archers Arena.
 Features
 Effortless Email Composition: With the AI Mail Write Up extension, composing emails becomes a breeze.
 The extension suggests content based on the recipient, purpose, and context, saving you time and effort.